View of the Howe Sound. Image courtesy of Björn Borgers

 Neil Chrystal is President and Chief Executive Officer of Polygon Homes Ltd., one of British Columbia’s leading home builders.
 Neil manages all aspects of Polygon's homebuilding activities in Greater Vancouver, and currently serves on the Board of Governors of the Whistler Development Corporation and the Audain Art Museum.
 He also previously served on the Board of the Urban Development Institute – Pacific Region and the Business Council of Canada.

 Cameron Cope is the Managing Director of ReGen Homes Ltd., which builds regenerative homes that enable people to have a positive impact on the environment and the communities in which they live.
-He is the founder of OurSquamish Placemaking Society, which works to improve public spaces for everybody, and sits on the board of the Squamish Community Housing Society.
+He is the founder of OurSquamish Placemaking Society, which works to improve public spaces for everybody, and a former board member of the Squamish Community Housing Society.
+He currently serves as the Chair of the Audain Foundation Wildlife Advisory Committee.
 When not working, he loves adventures in the wild and spending time with his young family.

 A native of Japan, Yoshiko Karasawa moved to Canada in the 1970s.
 Ms. Karasawa has been a Director of the Audain Foundation since 1997, and for nine years was a Director of the Vancouver Opera.
 She is also a long-time supporter of the Vancouver Symphony Orchestra and the Karasawa Museum at Burnaby’s Nikkei Cultural Centre.
 Her main interest is encouraging the Asian community to participate in the cultural life of British Columbia.